soumboussaha/FP-tracer/crawler/README.md

   npm run consentscan -- --list             scan all pages in "exampleURLs" and exampleURLs -v -o results.json            output results to "results.json"

 Do not forget the "--" before the parameters.
-Otherwise they will not be passed to the script by npm run.
+Otherwise, they will not be passed to the script by npm run.
-You can also set parameters using environment variables of form CONSENTSCAN_[parameterName]
+You can also set parameters using environment variables of the form CONSENTSCAN_[parameterName]
 ```